My name is Steve Clement-Large and at the moment I live on the outskirts of Plymouth.

 As an ageing punk I wholeheartedly embrace the DIY ethos.

 I studied Drama at Huddersfield Polytechnic and, in 1982 ended up moving a couple of miles from Lands End.

 After a brief political career representing the good folk of the People's Republic of Penzance East as a county councillor, I worked in the voluntary sector in Cornwall and Plymouth, finally ending up in the Civil Service ( I left in 2009).
-Apart from short term arts-related contract work I have been self-employed since.
+I am currently the manager at Flameworks Creative Arts Facility in Devonport, Plymouth.

 In 2008 - at the tender age of 49, I started creating artworks. ( I have a lifelong passion for visual art and art history ).
 Self-taught - I started a blog to tease the world with my brilliant creations.
 People liked them - always a bonus.
 Within a few weeks I had my first commission for three canvases.
-I have since sold work all over the UK, Canada, the US and most recently Brazil.
+I have since sold work all over the UK, Canada, the US, Brazil and Europe.

 It was the blog where "My Dog Ate Art" first surfaced as a name.

-It came from a conversation with a friend, whose dog had eaten an intallation piece in a gallery.
-The phrase " my dog ate art" stayed in my mind and then, once it had seen the light of day, it stuck.
+It came from a conversation with a friend, whose dog had eaten an installation piece in a gallery.
+The phrase "my dog ate art" stayed in my mind and then, once it had seen the light of day, it stuck.